mwchiao/mwchiao/README.md

 👍 Pronouns: He/Him/His

 ℹ️ Hello all.
 I am Maxim and I am a software engineer!
-🖥 I'm currently working on ... a Discord bot
+🖥 I'm currently working on ... a blog!
 📕 I'm currently learning ...
-Vue, backend development, DevOps
+Go and Drupal!

 💫 Some of my goals are to learn Kotlin for Android development and Java for Minecraft modding